Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

 - Check the data multiple ways - does this make sense and does this answer the question?
 - When in doubt, ask others too
 - Communicate a lot with the stakeholder throughout the analysis - the goal is impact.
 Don't go all rough
-- Follow up with the staekholder and close the loop
+- Follow up with the stakeholder and close the loop
 - When making important changes, e.g. in LookML, consider making multiple versions (old and new) of the metric until this is checked by the business (e.g. v0 and v1)

 ### Requirements gathering
-- What is the question we are trying to answer?
+- What is the question we are trying to answer / problem we're trying to solve?
 - What is the impact of this question and how will it help the company?
 (This can be different from what's asked for)
+- How big is the problem?
+E.g. how long does it take for you to do this?
+How is that time spend?
+Is it in the analysis or something else?
+- Clarify what it'll take for us to build this and what the consequences of that could be.
+There might be better ways and sometimes, the current solution isn't half bad.
 - How and when will you use the data?
 E.g. in a dashboard shown in weekly meeting, to import into email tool, to put in slides, to send as schedule, to create alerts from, to put into spreadsheet that then does further transformation?
+- Predict what can be build in Looker within certain timeframes and confirm whether that would be a good solution for the stakeholder.
 - Who will be interested in the data and needs access?
 - Any visualization requirements?
 - How does this fit in the grander scheme of things?